The first website went online in August 1991.

 Your visitors can get shared, WordPress, or managed cloud hosting with Scala, so they tick all the boxes there.
 Their USP is they claim to have the cheapest managed VPS hosting plans in the world, starting at just $12 per month.

 And they’re obviously doing something right because they have over 50,000 customers and host over 700,000 websites.
 So this could be an ideal program if your audience needs slightly more technical hosting solutions.

 First, you’ll need an account with Rakuten Linkshare to promote the Scala Hosting affiliate program.
 In terms of how much you can earn, they pay a base affiliate commission of $35 per referral for standard shared hosting, but they pay a flat rate of $120 per sale for VPS hosting.
 They also prefer their affiliates to either publish content on IT subjects or review IT products and services.

 So that’s worth bearing in mind when you apply to this program i.e., create some content that proves you meet their requirements.

 Commission: Up to $200 for every sale

 Cookie duration: 30 days

-WebHostingPad doesn’t pull any punches when it comes to their basic marketing pitch, “…quality hosting but at affordable prices”.
+WebHostingPad doesn’t pull any punches when it comes to its basic marketing pitch, “…quality hosting but at affordable prices”.

-Web Hosting Pad has been around for 15 years now, so they’re a veteran of the hosting industry.
+Web Hosting Pad has been around for 15 years, so they’re a hosting industry veteran.